Zucchini Casserole – Vegetarian Recipe

 - Let it cool for 5 minutes before serving.

 Best served fresh, while the topping is nice and crunchy.

-Still great the next day, but the bread crumbs become soft as they begin to absorb the moisture from the veggies.
+Still tasty the next day, but the bread crumb topping is picking up moisture from the veggies.